-Specific OHS measure against COVID-19
+Specific OHS Measure against COVID-19

-As a specific OHS measure to minimise the impact of COVID-19 over the Group's employee's health, the Group adopted several preventive measures, including but not limited to (i) flexible working hours and work from home arrangement, (ii) taking strict measures on disinfection and cleaning of the Group's office, (iii) closely monitoring the Group's employee for signs and symptoms of COVID-19, and (iv) provide free disinfecting products and equipment to employees.
+As a specific OHS measure to minimise the impact of COVID-19 over the Group's employee's health, the Group adopted several preventive measures, including but not limited to (i) flexible working hours and work from home arrangement, (ii) taking strict measures on disinfection and cleaning of the Group's office, (iii) closely monitoring the Group's employee for signs and symptoms of COVID-19, (iv) providing regular check-up and daily rapid antigen test to staff, and (v) providing free disinfecting products and equipment to employees.

-OHS statistics Year ended 31 March 2020 Year ended 31 March 2019
+Year ended d 31 March

+OHS statistics 2022

 Number of lost days due to injury Nil Nil

 Number of work-related fatalities Nil Nil

-Number of work injuries 1 Nil
+Number of work injuries 2 Nil

-During the year ended 31 March 2020, the Group was not aware of any fatal accident or reportable accident on construction sites, and any non-compliance with laws and regulations related to health.
+During the year ended 31 March 2022, the Group was not aware of any reportable accident on construction sites or any non-compliance with laws and regulations related to health.
+No work-related fatalities occurred in each of the past three years including for the year ended 31 March 2022.

-Training & Development
+Training and Development

-The Group treasures human resources and is committed to providing training and development programmes to enhance staff knowledge and skills, which ultimately creates value to the Group's business operations and support future growth.
+The Group treasures human resources and is committed to providing training and development programmes to enhance staff knowledge and skills, which ultimately creates value to the Group's business operations and supports future growth.